AZD-2327: Pharmacology

-The drug showed antidepressant- and anxiolytic-like effects as well as locomotor-stimulating effects in animal models.
+The drug showed antidepressant-like and anxiolytic-like effects as well as locomotor-stimulating effects in animal models.
 It had reduced induction of seizures and locomotor hyperactivity compared to other δ-opioid receptor agonists.
 The doses required for stimulant-like activity were 3- to 10-fold greater than the doses that produced antidepressant- and anxiolytic-like effects.
 The drug appears to have a very low misuse potential based on animal studies.
 In addition to its δ-opioid receptor agonist activity, AZD-2327 has been reported to act as a cytochrome P450 CYP3A4 inhibitor.

 It has been found to inhibit the release of norepinephrine caused by anxiety and was able to do so as much as the benzodiazepine diazepam.
 However, AZD-2327 could be advantageous to benzodiazepines because these drugs often cause rapid tolerance and dependence.
 In contrast to benzodiazepines, AZD-2327 may have less or no potential for tolerance in terms of its anxiolytic-like effects.